daveyboywardlaw/daveyboywardlaw.github.io/_posts/2025-05-29-tester-to-quality-coach-help.md

 ## You will be working across multiple teams

-Working across teams can be hard  How much time do you need to spend with each team?
+Working across teams can be hard.
+How much time do you need to spend with each team?
 Do you split your time 50/50?
-Or do you help one team for one week and then the other for another?
+Or do you help one team for one week and then the other for another week?
 There is no right or wrong answer to those questions.
 As with testing it all depends on context…..

 No 2 teams are the same.
 Yes they may have people with the same job titles but those people will bring other skills and opinions and experience.